SimonCB765/ProteinDatabaseManipulation/README.txt

 		The ninth element is the percentage of identity between both homologs (-1.0 if a value is not present in Ensembl for this).
-		The tenth element is the percentage of positivity (similarity) between both homologs (-1.0 if a value is not present in Ensembl for this). parsePepstats parsePSIBLAST parseSEG parseTTD
+		The tenth element is the percentage of positivity (similarity) between both homologs (-1.0 if a value is not present in Ensembl for this). parsePepstats
+	Takes a file containing Pepstats output in the default format, and returns a dictionary mapping each protein in the file to its isoelectric point. parsePSIBLAST
+	Takes a file containing PSI-BLAST output generated using the flag '-outfmt "7 qseqid sseqid pident length evalue"', and returns a file containing the protein similarity information.
+	The returned file is a tab separated (tsv) file, with five elements on each line.
+		The first element is the UniProt accession of the query protein.
+		The second element is the UniProt accession of the hit protein.
+		The thrid element is percentage similarity between the two proteins.
+		The fourth element is the length of the alignment.
+		The fifth element is the E-value of the alignment. parseSEG
+	Takes a file containing the ouput of running segmasker on a protein, and returns the number of low complexity regions found. parseTTD
 	Takes the TTD target database data and the TTD drug data, and returns one file of the UniProt accessions of the approved target proteins and one containing a mapping of approved targets to approved drugs.
 	UPAccessions (TTDUPAccessions) - A file of UniProt accessions, one on each line.